Frequently Asked Questions about Earthquakes (FAQ)

 The 1979 article is reproduced on the Redwood City (California) Public Seismic Network site.

-What scale is used for the "See the Shaking" seismogram viewer?
+Help on the "See the Shaking" seismogram viewer

 Seismic Hazard and Earthquake Engineering